What’s not to love about a healthy, gluten-free diet?

-Although gliadin is present in crackers, breads, pastas, and baked goods made from barley, kamut, rye, or spelt, wheat remains the grain with the highest amount of this difficult-to-digest protein.
+Although gliadin is present in crackers, breads, pastas, and baked goods made from barley, kamut, rye, or spelt, wheat contains the highest amount of this hard-to-digest protein.

 So if gliadin is the real issue, what exactly is gluten?

 Gluten is a protein composite, made up of gliadin and glutenin.
-Quinoa, rice, amaranth, buckwheat, and millet are gluten-free grains, which do not contain gliadin protein.
+Quinoa, rice, amaranth, buckwheat, and millet do not contain gluten or gliadin protein.

-Many people claim they feel better eliminating gluten from their diet.
+Many people claim they feel better eating these grains and eliminating gluten from their diet.

 They report weight loss, increased mental clarity, and better digestion.
-However, are the positive effects they’re experiencing a result of eliminating gluten or the result of a healthier diet – increased vegetables, lean protein, and low-carbohydrate?
+However, are the positive effects a result of eliminating gluten or the result of a healthier diet – increased vegetables, lean protein, and fewer carbs?

 All I know is that embracing a “gluten-free” lifestyle does not equal a “healthy” lifestyle.

-What they fail to realize is that these products should still be consumed in moderation and are not supportive of good health.
+What they fail to realize is that these products should still be consumed in moderation and are not always nutritious.

 If going gluten-free means you’re eating a diet that’s rich in natural whole foods, then you’ve likely made some positive changes to your lifestyle.